capsign/.github/profile/README.md

 ## What is CapSign?

-CapSign is building the **future of capital markets on blockchain** through the CapSign Protocol, CMX Network (L2), and enterprise infrastructure tools.
+CapSign is building the **future of capital markets on blockchain** through the CMX Protocol, CMX Network (L2), and enterprise infrastructure tools.

 **Capital Markets Protocol** • **CMX Network (L2)** • **CMX Token** • **Enterprise Infrastructure**